All Episodes

 Here's the line.

-We can go right up to the line and really push the this progressivism, really push this change in the value system in our country.
+We can go right up to the line and really push this progressivism, really push this change in the value system in our country.

-But once they cross that line, I don't care how many people are getting a paychecks in uh in Loudoun County or now Alexandria, it doesn't matter when you tell somebody you're not gonna be able to raise your kids without my help.
+But once they cross that line, I don't care how many people are getting their paychecks in Loudoun County or Alexandria.

 I'm smarter than you are.